hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

 After applying the above-described optimization rules, the output is optimal levels to enter and exit trades as well as number of shares to trade per leg of the cointegration pair.
-These outputs can be used in the Minimum Profit Trading Rule described in the :ref:`Spread Trading <spread_trading-z_score>` section of the documentation.
+These outputs can be used in the Minimum Profit Trading Rule described in the :ref:`Spread Trading <spread_trading-minimum_profit>` section of the documentation.

 Implementation
 **************